-Membership: six voting graduate faculty members, one from each of the following disciplines: Accounting, Computer Information Systems Management, Economics, Finance, Management, and Marketing.
-In addition, the MBA Director serves as chair, and the dean of the School serves as an ex officio member.
+Membership: All faculty teaching graduate courses during the academic year serve as members of the committee.
+The MBA Director serves as chair, and the Dean of the School serves as an ex officio member.

 Powers and Duties: The MBA Committee addresses all academic matters relative to the Master of Business Administration program including program development, curriculum changes, and admission and retention standards.
 Recommendations are forwarded to the dean of the School and/or the Graduate Advisory Committee of the University.